 Advertisement

-In fact, the safest way to defrost mince is in the fridge, although that can take all day.
+It turns out, the safest way to defrost mince is in the fridge, even though it can take a whole day.

 Mel Alafaci, a Brisbane-based chef and author of Culinary Quickies, says to place your mince in the fridge for 24–36 hours before cooking.